-Overnight use capacity remains the same in all alternatives, about 250 people at one time.
-Day-use capacities in Alternatives I and II are similar; about 50 people at one time at the Prairie Dog Town, 200 people at one time at the amphitheater, 70 people at one time at the picnic area, and 280 people at one time at the tower base facilities.
-In the National Park Service Proposal, Alternative III and IV capacities are increased.
+Overnight use capacity remains the same in a11 alternatives--about 250 people at one time.
+Day-use capacities in Alternatives I and II are similar -- about 50 people at one time at the Prairie Dog Town, 200 people at one time at the amphitheater, 70 people at one time at the picnic area, and 280 people at one time at the tower-base facilities. the National Park Service Proposal, In III, and Alternative IV, capacities Alternative are increased.
 The Prairie Dog Town could accommodate about 120 people at one time, the amphitheater 200 people at one time, and the picnic area 140 people at one time.
-Under the National Park Service Proposal, the tower base facilities could accommodate about 550 people at one time.
-Tower base and visitors center capacity in Alternative III is about 480 people at one time and capacity in Alternative IV is about 1,000 people at one time.
+Under the National Park Service Proposal, the tower-base facilities could accommodate about 550 people at one time.
+Tower base and visitor center capacity in Alternative III is about 480 people at one time and capacity in Alternative IV is about 1,000 people at one time.